Guntur Medical College: History

 The construction of the college was started in 1946.
 In July 1954, clinical courses started.
 The college began with 50 undergraduate students.
-By 1960, the number was 150 studend the clinical subjects in 1958.
+By 1960, the number was 150 students in the clinical subjects in 1958.

 The college admits 78 postgraduate students every year.
 In addition to the undergraduate and postgraduate teaching, the college trains paramedical staff like radiographers, lab technicians, lab attendants, pharmacists, nurses, and sanitary inspectors.